 Keep Your Down Payment to Yourself.

 If your dealer asks you right away what your down payment is don’t tell them until you know what the final price of the car is.
-Obviously your dealer will want and need to know what your down payment is but they might try and use the amount against you, especially if you have large down payment.
+Obviously, your dealer will want and need to know what your down payment is but they might try and use the amount against you, especially if you have a large down payment.
 If you have a large down payment then you’ll technically have to make fewer payments which means you’ll pay for your car quicker.
 Dealers want you to make many payments so that they can make more money from the interest you’re paying.
 Try to keep your down payment to yourself until the final price has been decided.

 They Calculate Your Credit Score Differently.